Trey Anastasio at Red Rocks, August 1996

 The 1991 Languedoc backup guitar — spruce top, maple body, with the "I'm the mar mar" adult Marley headstock inlay — was used on the Fall 1996 tour as a dedicated alternate tuning guitar for performances of "Waste."
 Rarely played in the early 1990s, it found a functional role here as a tuning-specific instrument.
 Its use can be seen on the official JEMP Records DVD release Coral Sky, which captures the complete 11/2/96 show at Coral Sky Amphitheater in West Palm Beach, FL — the only outdoor shed show of the Fall 1996 tour.

-Koa guitar — bridge note The Koa hollowbody was initially fitted with a tune-o-matic style bridge by Paul Languedoc.
+Koa #1 — bridge note The Koa #1 was initially fitted with a tune-o-matic style bridge by Paul Languedoc.
 At some later point — date not yet confirmed — this was replaced with a custom brass saddle bridge.
 The exact timing of that modification is an open research question.

-Halloween 1996 — Remain in Light Phish's Halloween 1996 costume was Talking Heads' Remain in Light.
-The show at the Omni in Atlanta is one of the most celebrated in Phish history and represents the confirmed on-stage debut window for the Koa guitar — Trey had switched to it before this performance.
+Halloween 1996 — Remain in Light Phish's Halloween 1996 musical costume was Talking Heads' Remain in Light, performed at the Omni in Atlanta — one of the most celebrated shows in Phish history.
+The Koa #1 had debuted six nights earlier on 10/25/96, meaning Trey brought a brand new guitar into one of the highest-stakes performances of the band's career just days after first playing it on stage.

 Las Vegas, 12/6/96 — Larry LaLonde plays the MarMar during Harpua One of the most remarkable appearances the MarMar ever made came on the final night of the Fall 1996 tour at the Aladdin Theatre in Las Vegas.
 During an epic Harpua encore, Phish welcomed three guests on stage: Larry LaLonde and Les Claypool of Primus, and actor Courtney Gains — best known for playing Malachai in the 1984 horror film Children of the Corn.
 LaLonde played Trey's MarMar Languedoc hollowbody for the performance — a rare instance of another guitarist handling Trey's primary instrument mid-show — making it one of the most celebrated and bizarre encores in Phish history.